0xmonsoon/miden-base/docs/src/account/components.md

 The storage layout must specify a contiguous list of slot values that starts at index `0`, and can optionally specify initial values for each of the slots.
 Alternatively, placeholders can be utilized to identify values that should be provided at the moment of instantiation.

+### Storage schema

+Internally the component metadata holds an `AccountStorageSchema` that maps slot identifiers to `StorageSlotSchema` definitions.
+Each slot schema describes either a single-word value (`ValueSlotSchema`) or a storage map (`MapSlotSchema`).
+The value schema exposes a `SchemaType` for the word (defaulting to `word`, or any other registered `TemplateTypeIdentifier`), while the map schema tracks the schema types for both keys and values, allowing the metadata to communicate typing information separate from the actual entries.

+When serialized to TOML, this schema lives inside each `[[storage]]` table plus optional `key-type`/`value-type` metadata for maps.
+These fields survive the round-trip and are used when instantiating components to validate placeholder input.

 ### TOML specification

 The component metadata can be defined using TOML.
 Below is an example specification: